armory/docs-cdaas/content/en/reference/deployment/config-file/application.md

 application: <application-name>
 ```

-Provide a descriptive name for your application so that you can identify it when viewing the status of your deployment in the **Deployments UI** and other locations.
+Provide a descriptive name for your app so that you can identify it when viewing the status of your deployment in the **Deployments UI** and other locations.
+This must be a unique name.